imatheria/Texter/README.md

 This application enables anyone to perform or to screen capture live-performed text display on background pictures.
 Especially the ones knowing how to work with layered images, blending and seamless textures will create decent looking performances - as long as they can handle adding some JSON-like style-definitions to their desired texts.
 On my machine, Texter renders on a 4k screen.

 The only requirement is a browser supporting ES6 and WebGL, as most of actual browsers do.
 Texter is able to work completely serverless.
 All required script-files, fonts and textures may be dropped into the browser window.

-I use this in Firefox and sometimes Chrome, and as for now, Firefox performs best for this.
+Tested in Firefox and Chrome so far.

-Texter comes with **minimal dependencies.** Except for THREE.js and a jison parser, it requires **nothing** else.
-This makes it a bit challenging for me finding the right open-source-license for it.
+Texter comes with minimal dependencies.
+Except for THREE.js and a jison parser, it requires nothing else.
+This makes it a bit challenging for me finding the right open-source-license for it actually.
 All of it is hand made, and it reached a quite stable state recently.

 ### Try it here on Github

 Get a first glance of Texter here -> https://imatheria.github.io/Texter/texter.html?examples/sheets/imagine.txt.
 It auto-loads a small example given by the url.
- - first wait until stuff gets green and the start button appears.
+ - first wait until all requred files got fetched and the start button appears.
  - Press \[Enter\] to start rendering.
 It will go FullScreen.
 Rendering process may take a little while.
  - as soon as the screen turns black, use arrow keys to display words or lines.
 It works forward and backward.